prashantyadav008/Staking-Dapp/smart_contract/README.md

 You will get the ETHERSCAN API KEY from etherscan.io, for which you need to log in to etherscan.io.
 After logging in, go to the "https://etherscan.io/myapikey" website and create your API key there.

-#### ALCHEMY_GOERLI_API_KEY
+#### ALCHEMY_SEPOLIA_API_KEY

-You can get the ALCHEMY GOERLI API KEY either from Alchemy or create it from Infura.
+You can get the ALCHEMY SEPOLIA API KEY either from Alchemy or create it from Infura.
 You have the option to create an API key from Alchemy based on your network preferences by visiting https://dashboard.alchemy.com/.
-Moreover, you can also use Alchemy's "faucet" feature to get test Ether for your Goerli network or other network.
+Moreover, you can also use Alchemy's "faucet" feature to get test Ether for your Sepolia network or other network.

 PRIVATE_KEY : You can obtain your private key from your public address in MetaMask.